acts-project/algebra-plugins/README.md

     (`OFF` by default)
   * `VECMEM`: Plugin using [VecMem](https://github.com/acts-project/vecmem)
     (`OFF` by default)
+- `ALGEBRA_PLUGINS_USE_SYSTEM_LIBS`: Boolean configuring whether to search for all external libraries "on the system" or not
 - `ALGEBRA_PLUGINS_SETUP_<XXX>`: Boolean to turn on/off the explicit "setup" of the external libraries (`GOOGLETEST`, [`BENCHMARK`](https://github.com/google/benchmark), `EIGEN3`, `VC`, `FASTOR`, and `VECMEM`)
 - `ALGEBRA_PLUGINS_USE_SYSTEM_<XXX>`: Boolean configuring how to set up a given